Documentation

 2. Egress Controller

-• Support for Java and other runtimes
+• Support for other runtimes

 • Simple environment variable configuration